ra559/cis106/_labs/lab3.md

    3. Decompress the files you downloaded earlier.
    4. Move the theme to the `.themes` directory, the icon to the `.icons` directory and the cursor theme to the `.icons` directory
    5. Open the application `tweaks` and change to your new theme and icon.
+6. Play around with the location of the dock.
+7. Install gnome extensions:
+   1. Applications menu
+   2. caffeine

+> Open the file manager, take a screenshot of your ubuntu system showing your new theme.

 ## Question 2 | Using a different desktop environment